Syracuse beats Wake Forest 39-30 in OT

 Wake Forest: The Demon Deacons have a real threat with Newman, a redshirt junior who has three 400-yard games in his career, if he takes care of the ball, and a capable backup in Hartman.

-Syracuse: The Orange began the season ranked No. 22 after finishing last season with 10 wins and a No. 15 ranking.
-Defense became an Achilles heel and defensive coordinator Brian Ward was fired after an embarrassing home loss to Boston College in early November.
+Syracuse: Defense became an Achilles heel and defensive coordinator Brian Ward was fired after an embarrassing home loss to Boston College in early November.
 Coach Dino Babers said that will be addressed in the offseason.
+Wake Forest outgained the Orange 572-441.

 UP NEXT

-Wake Forest awaits bowl selection Sunday to find out which Tier 1 game it will play in.
+Wake Forest, which squandered a chance to play in the Orange Bowl, awaits bowl selection Sunday to find out which Tier 1 game it will play in.

 Syracuse’s season is over.